 How to Get to Florence From Rome

-But this is only if you can get tickets on the high-speed train, which will only take about 1 hour and 15 minutes each way.
-For the high-speed train, just head to Roma Tiburtina and get your ticket to Florence.
+But this is only if you can get tickets on the high-speed train, which will only take 1 hour and 15 minutes each way.
+Just head to Roma Tiburtina for the high-speed train and get your ticket to Florence.
 Hop on board and relax, you’ll get there in no time.

 What to do in Florence

-Florence is chock-full of things to do, and you could easily choose to stay in Florence instead of Rome during your Italian adventure because there’s just so much to do.
+Florence is chock-full of things to do, and you could easily choose to stay in Florence instead of Rome during your Italian adventure because there’s so much to do.
 But for a day trip from Rome to Florence, you’ll want to narrow things down a bit.
 It just depends on what you’re interested in.
-These are our recommendations of the best things to do in Florence
+These are our recommendations for the best things to do in Florence.

-Florence is one of the best places to visit in all of Italy for art-lovers and anyone interested in seeing the ancient architecture of the old days.
-While there, make sure you check out the Uffizi Gallery for some of the world’s best art.
+Florence is one of the best places to visit in Italy for art lovers and anyone interested in the ancient architecture of the old days.
+While there, check out the Uffizi Gallery for some of the world’s best art.
 Also, stop by the Florence Cathedral to get a sense of the architecture and construction that makes Italy so beautiful.
 Spend some time walking the city’s incredible gardens and taking in the Florentine culture in some of the public squares.

 After you’ve explored the city, hop back on the high-speed train and head back to Rome.